Guy (Guy album)

 Guy is the debut studio album by American R&B band Guy, released on June 14, 1988, by Uptown Records.
 It was produced by group member Teddy Riley and manager Gene Griffin.
 The album peaked at number 27 on the Billboard 200 chart.
 In July 1994, it was certified double platinum by the Recording Industry Association of America, for shipments of two million copies in the United States.
 In 2007, to commemorate the 20th anniversary of the album, Geffen Records reissued the recording complete with a remastered version of the original album and a second CD of remixes.

 Background

 The origins of Guy came about when Aaron Hall and Timmy Gatling worked at the same clothing store, Abraham & Straus in New York.
 Riley was introduced to Hall by way of Gatling and the three then decided to form a group.
 Riley and Gatling were in a group prior to forming Guy called Kids At Work.
 Producer and manager Gene Griffin introduced them to Uptown Records founder Andre Harrell, who immediately signed the trio.
 After they were signed, they moved to Washington, D.C. to live with Griffin.
-However, things went south after Griffin and Gatling were fighting the entire time of the recording.
+However, things went south as Griffin and Gatling fought constantly during the recording of the album.
 Gatling then left the group and was replaced by Aaron's younger brother Damion Hall.
-The eventual reasons of Gatling's departure from the group were issues with the contract and pressuring personal relationships during the time, although he was credited and earned royalties by his contribution of writing and producing.
+The reasons for Gatling's departure from the group centered on contractual and personal issues.
+He remains credited on the album and he earned royalties for his contributions.